Meng Chang: The fall of Later Shu

 Hearing of Wang Zhaoyuan's and Zhao's capture, Meng Chang was panicking and initially could not decide what to do.
 He consulted the remaining senior officers.
 Shi Fengjun advocated defending Chengdu, believing that the Song army could not persist in a siege.
 Meng, however, rejected that idea, stating:

 At Li Hao's suggestion, he sealed the imperial treasury and begged the Song army to allow him to surrender, sending Yi Shenzheng to the front to submit his surrender petition.
-When Yi reached Wang Quanbin's army, Wang Quanbin accepted the petition, and sent the officer Kang Yanze (康延澤) to Chengdu to ensure Meng of his safety.
+When Yi reached Wang Quanbin's army, Wang Quanbin accepted the petition, and sent the officer Kang Yanze (康延澤) to Chengdu to assure Meng of his safety.
 When Wang Quanbin reached Chengdu, Meng surrendered to him, ending Later Shu.

-After surrender to Song Dynasty
+After surrender to Song dynasty

 At the time he surrendered, Meng Chang also sent his brother Meng Renzhi (孟仁贄) to the Song capital Kaifeng to express his humility and fear, including the language, "I considered myself to have too many sins, and therefore I fear and worry."
 The Song emperor responded in an edict to try to comfort him, "As you now seek better fortune, your prior offenses are forgiven.
 We will not go back on our own words.
 You should not worry."
 The edict did not refer to Meng Chang by name, to show a degree of respect to him, and also referred to Empress Dowager Li as "the Mother of the State" to also show similar respect to her.

 In spring 965, Meng Chang and his family, as well as high level officials, began the trek to Kaifeng, down the Yangtze River to the east.
 Once they reached Jiangling, they were given special horses and wagons.
 When they reached Kaifeng, the Song emperor welcomed them in a grand ceremony and again reassured them that they were forgiven.
 He created Meng the Duke of Qin, and gave him the additional honorary titles of Kaifu Yitong Sansi (開府儀同三司), acting Taishi (太師), and Zhongshu Ling (中書令).
 However, Meng died a few days later.
 The Song emperor mourned him and bestowed the posthumous titles of Shangshu Ling (尚書令) and Prince of Chu on him.
 Upon Meng Chang's death, Empress Dowager Li did not weep, but stopped eating.
 She died after a few days as well.